 In the small village of Vallauris in Southern France on Monday (25 Oct) groups of local inhabitants gathered for a festival to celebrate the 90th birthday of Pablo Picasso.....

-In the small village of Vallauris in Southern France on Monday (25 Oct) groups of local inhabitants gathered for a festival to celebrate the 90th birthday of Pablo Picasso.....perhaps the greatest living painter.
+Background: In the small village of Vallauris in Southern France on Monday (25 Oct) groups of local inhabitants gathered for a festival to celebrate the 90th birthday of Pablo Picasso.....perhaps the greatest living painter.
 Picasso lives on the outskirts at Mougins, but didn't turn up to join the villagers honouring him....their most famous resident.
 The festival at Vallauris had a noticeably Spanish influence reflecting Pablo Picasso's origins.
 He was born in Malaga, enjoys seclusion, and usually shuns all publicity.
 His 90th birthday has been celebrated in many countries around the world.

 SYNOPSIS: The small village of Vallauris in Southern France woke up early on Monday to prepare for a local festival honouring the 90th birthday of world-famous painter Pablo Picasso.
 Picasso who enjoys relative seclusion at Mougins on the outskirts of Vallauris is the village's most famous resident.